- 1 A Stake Pool is a securely managed server node with multiple delegators’ aggregate stakes in one organization.

 According to node performance, several websites list the online Stake Pools eligible to delegate your ADA.
 According to different metrics, these lists can be sorted: Pledge, ROI, epoch, or total stake.
 Some of them also provide tools to explore the Cardano blockchain:

 Pool Operators can also monitor their nodes’ performance: block production, available online relays, or saturation levels.

 Are You Ready To Start Delegating Your Stake?

 You can now look forward to how convenient it is to begin delegating your ADA to a Staking Pool.
-We believe that every group member of the Cardano network can get the chance to participate in the ecosystem: Some providing the infrastructure for the nodes, others delegating and promoting the stability of all the ecosystem.
+We believe that every group member of the Cardano network can get the chance to participate in the ecosystem: Some provide the infrastructure for the nodes, and others delegate and promote the stability of the ecosystem.